adam-greer/blog/content/posts/2023-HuntressCTF-Rock_Paper_Psychic.md

 ![](/2023-HuntressCTF/rpp1.png)

 Unfortunately, reverse engineering is not something i'm very skilled at and this challenge took me a while to figure out exactly what was going on.
-To start the RE process, I figured up Ghidra and loaded the file.
+To start the RE process, I fired up Ghidra and loaded the file.
 I let Ghidra auto analyze the file and I started to look through the Imports, Exports and functions.
 I discovered the ```playerWins__main_10``` function.

 ![](/2023-HuntressCTF/rpp2.png)